 Clothes are not made specifically for each person’s body.
 Sometimes an item won’t fit just right off the rack and that’s okay!
 That doesn’t mean you can’t buy it.
 Tailoring an item can make it much more flattering for your body type and can even make it more comfortable to wear.
 Business Insider even wrote an article on why tailoring your clothes is important.
 When you look put together, you feel put together and that is a great feeling!

-Another tailoring tip is that it’s easy to make an item smaller, but making an item larger can be extremely hard if not impossible.
+Pro tip: It’s easy to make an item smaller, but making an item larger can be extremely hard if not impossible.
+Keep that in mind when buying clothes that don’t fit perfectly right off the rack.

 7. Avoiding Evolution